Bisj Pole: Purpose

 Bisj poles are carved by Asmat religious carvers (wow-ipits) after a member of their tribe or community had been killed and headhunted by an enemy tribe.
 The Asmat participated in headhunting raids and cannibalism as rituals.

 The Asmat believed that if a member of the community had been headhunted, his spirit would linger in the village and cause disharmony.
+When death occurs within a community, it threatens the spiritual peace that the Asmat people believe.
 Bisj poles were erected in order to satisfy these spirits and send them to the afterlife (Safan) across the sea.

+To avenge their fallen, a headhunt is held toward an enemy village in exchange.
+The Asmat often participated in headhunting raids and cannibalism as rituals.
+The headhunting tradition is no longer active, as it ended in the 1970s.
+Initially, the poles were traditionally carved to accompany the Bisfeast after a headhunting raid, and although headhunting is no longer practiced, the Bisj tradition continues to the present time as a customary practice to honor deceased members of a village.

 Many rituals involved the Bisj poles, including dancing, masquerading, singing and headhunting—all performed by men.
 Bisj poles often had a receptacle at the base that was meant to hold the heads of enemies taken on headhunting missions.

-The phallic symbols represented the strength and virility of the community's ancestors as well as of the warriors going on the headhunting mission.
-Canoe prow symbols represented a metaphorical boat that would take the deceased spirits away to the afterlife.
-The human figures would represent deceased ancestors.

-Although headhunting ended in the Asmat region in the 1970s, the poles are still used in rituals today.